 Child's pose is a great counterpose to relax the spine and the limbs after the whole body has been engaged in Down Dog.

 Besides, there are numerous variations of Downward-Facing Dog, with the most common one probably being Three-Legged Dog where one leg is stretched into the air while the hips are kept parallel to the floor.
 Another variation is Revolved Downward-Facing Dog, where the hand reaches diagonally underneath the body to get hold of the opposite foot or calf.

 Adho Mukha Svanasana is also part of the typical Vinyasa, i.e. the transitional movement from Chaturanga to Upward-Facing Dog (Urdhva Mukha Svanasana) to Downward-Facing Dog, which is often practiced in yoga flow classes.
 There is a huge variety of flowing yoga programs available on TINT, one of which is Kristin McGee's Yoga Flow.

 Memorizing all these alignment principles and constantly implementing them throughout your practice is not always easy.
-This is why we created a free ebook where we have summarized the most important alignment principles as a reference guide for you.
-Among other things, you will learn in this ebook how to align yourself in Downward-Facing Dog without risking injury such as shoulder impingement.
+This is why we created a free ebook where we have summarized the alignment essentials of some of the most common yoga poses as a reference guide for you.

 5. What Are the Benefits of Downward-Facing Dog?

 This pose strengthens the entire body – the upper body, the arms, the shoulders, the abdomen and the legs.
 It also stretches the back of the body, the ankles, the calves and hamstrings as well as the whole spine.